Martin Westlake: Biographer

 In 2001 Westlake published a full-length biography of British Labour politician Neil Kinnock.
 Mail on Sunday described the biography as "frank".
 The Independent on Sunday called it one of the most sublimely constructed and factually complete literary gems of the year".

 Westlake has since contributed chapters about various aspects of Kinnock's career to a number of edited publications.
 In 2017 he collaborated with the London Almeida Theatre's Figures of Speech series with an essay about Neil Kinnock's 1987 "A Thousand Generations" speech.
 He has contributed biographical essays to The Oxford Dictionary of National Biography, notably about former European Parliament Secretary-General Julian Priestley.

 Academic career

 Since 2013 Westlake has been a visiting professor at the College of Europe in Bruges, where he also sits on the Academic Council.
-He runs a research seminar on the constitutional, institutional and political reform of the European Union and its institutions.
+From 2013 until 2025 he ran a research seminar on the constitutional, institutional and political reform of the European Union and its institutions.
 Between 2000 and 2005 he taught a course at the College about the European Parliament.
+Since 2025 he has co-taught (together with Dermot Hodson) an optional course entitled 'Politics People and Power: Personalities and European Integration.'
+From 2018 until 2025 he ran an annual workshop on 'How to find work in the European Union and its institutions.'
 His former students include Roberta Metsola (née Tedesco), President of the European Parliament since 2022.
-Westlake is also a visiting professor at the European Institute at the London School of Economics and Political Science, where he co-organises and co-chairs, with Anthony Teasdale, a weekly seminar on The EU in Practice; Politics and Power in the Brussels System.
+Westlake is also a visiting professor at the European Institute at the London School of Economics and Political Science, where since 2013 he co-organises and co-chairs, with Anthony Teasdale, a weekly seminar on The EU in Practice; Politics and Power in the Brussels System.